QTodoTxt/QTodoTxt/README.md

 Download code from git or use pip: pip install qtodotxt --upgrade --pre

+We have also started work on QTodoTxt2 https://github.com/QTodoTxt/QTodoTxt2/ Much much much cleaner code and a new interface based on qml that offer a lot of new possibilities.
+Try it and give us feedback

 And please report bugs to github!

 ###Latest stable release: